idptools/parrot/docs/_build/html/_sources/usage/parrot-predict.rst.txt

 	*  ``--exclude-seq-id`` : Include this flag if the `seq_file` is formatted without sequence IDs as the first column in each row.
 	*  ``--probabilistic-classification`` : Include this flag to output class predictions as continuous values [0-1], based on the probability that the input sample belongs to each class.
 Currently only implemented for sequence classification.
 (NOTE: This is a new feature, let us know if you run into any issues!)
 	*  ``--silent`` : Flag which, if provided, ensures no output is generated to the terminal.
-	*  ``--print-frequency`` : Value that defines how often status updates should be printed (in number of sequences predicted.
+	*  ``--print-frequency`` : Value that defines how often status updates should be printed (in number of sequences predicted).
 Default=1000

 **Output:**